Category Archives: Xanax, Ambian, Valium, Ativan, anti-depressants,

 When people are taking medications such as benzodiazepines and other sleep medications and they are looking to get off of them one thing to be aware of is their protein binding nature.

 This means that the medications bind to the protein receptors in the body particularly the GABA receptors as well as the proteins in foods that you eat.
 So the more protein you eat the more challenging for a person to get off the medications.
-In this regard a person looking to come off of those medications should be aware of their protein binding nature.
+In this regard, a person looking to come off of those medications should be aware of their protein binding nature.
+Once again this points to the need to be on a very specialized diet.
+People eating a Standard American Diet would find it much more challenging to get off of medications.

 Cognitive Behavioral Therapy